Watchable Wildlife FAQ

 This is a common problem that people have with decorative ponds that they stock with koi and other fish.
 The most likely predators of your fish are Great Blue Herons during the day and raccoons at night.

-While there is no sure-fire way to prevent fish loss to predators, here is a list of measure you might want to try.
+While there is no sure-fire way to prevent fish loss to predators, here is a list of measures you might want to try.

 -Make at least part of your pond over 3 feet deep.
 That is too deep for herons to walk and will give the fish a place to hide.